sannajammeh/sannajammeh/apps/web/src/content/posts/from-next-to-astro.md

 ### Cons

 - **Astro's LSP needs some work** - Astro's LSP can feel a bit clunky at times.
 Especially in regards to new folders.
 I've had to restart the entire VSCode extension host every time I add a new folder in order for types and auto imports to work properly.
-This is a minor inconvenience, but it can be a bit annoying at times.
 Additionally, Astro's `Reload projects` command does not seem to fix the issue, prompting a full extension host reset.
 - **No multi component files** - This is a minor inconvenience coming from React.
 Being able to export - or just create - multiple components from a single file is definitely a nice to have.

 ## Conclusion